justinmahar/netlify-domain-redirector/README.md

   <img src="https://img.shields.io/badge/GitHub-Use%20this%20template-brightgreen"/>
 </a>

-### 2. Open The Site
+### 2. Open The Site & Configure Redirects

-Open the site and follow the instructions.
+Open the site and follow the instructions to configure your redirects.

+### 3. Save Redirects In Netlify

+Copy the value from the setup page and save as the environment variable REDIRECTS for your site in Netlify.
+Then trigger a deploy.

+Your redirects are now active!

+### 4. Add Domain To Site

+You can now add your old domain to the deployed Netlify Redirector site via Netlify.

 ## Contributing